asifthelazycoder/demo-repo2/notesprofinal.md

 * Using . instead of filename will track all the files that have not been tracked

+---

 ```
 git status
 ```
 Displays the status of the files.

+---

 ```
  git commit -m "Commmit Title" -m "Some Description"
 ```

-Commits the changes (save changes locally)
+Commits the changes (saves changes locally)

+---
 ```
  git commit -am "Title" -m "Desc"
 ```

 Adds the file and commits it.
 Works only with modified files.

-New files need to be added seperately before committing.
+  * New files need to be added seperately before committing.

+---

 ```
 git remote add origin [SSH link of the remote repo]
 ```
 Connects to the remote repository

+---
 ```
 git remote - v
 ```
 Checks if the connection has been established to the repository

+---
 ```
 git push -u origin master
 ```